Restore Your Bite, Improve Function

 • Surgical side effects:

 Placing a dental implant involves minor oral surgery.
 After the procedure, it’s common to experience swelling, bruising, mild pain, or bleeding near the implant site.
-These symptoms usually improve within a few days to a week and are commonly managed with over-the-counter pain relief, as advised by your dental professional.
+These symptoms may usually improve within a few days to a week and are often managed with over-the-counter pain relief, as advised by your dental professional.

 • Risk of infection: